IHP-GmbH/TO_Apr2025/DC_to_40_GHz_TIA/doc/source/validation.rst

-Validation  of the Amazing Design
+Validation  of the Transimpedance Amplifier
 #################################

 Document the measurement results here.

+Measurement Result will be proveded here after testing the Amplifier.